frePPLe/frepple/doc/user-guide/model-reference/setup-matrices.rst

-   In the **Enterprise Edition** the more advanced solver will reduce the setup times by choosing smartly among different available alternate resources and by planning operationplans adjacent to others requiring the same setup.
+   In the **Enterprise Edition** the more advanced solver will reduce the setup times by choosing smartly among different available alternate resources and by planning manufacturing orders adjacent to others requiring the same setup.

 A setup matrix defines the time and cost of setup conversions on a resource.
 Within a setup matrix rules are used to define the changeover cost and